 Liability insurance in Florida

-Liability insurance in Florida is not technically required, except for property damage liability (PDL), of which drivers are required to carry $10,000 as part of their no-fault car insurance.
+When it comes to liability insurance in Florida, only property damage liability (PDL) is technically required by law, of which drivers are required to carry $10,000 as part of their no-fault car insurance.

 No-fault car insurance does not mean that no one is at fault in an accident; rather, it refers to whose insurance kicks in first in relation to injuries.
-Because Florida is a no-fault state, every driver, regardless of fault, must carry $10,000 in PIP coverage to drive legally, which means that each driver’s PIP will kick in after an accident to cover medical expenses and lost wages up to the policy limits.
+Because Florida is a no-fault state, every driver, regardless of fault, must carry $10,000 in PIP coverage to drive legally, which means that each driver’s PIP will help cover medical expenses and lost wages, up to the policy limits, after an accident.
 After that, the at-fault driver could be liable for any additional medical expenses.
-Florida does not require bodily injury liability like most states, which is the insurance that typically covers other peoples’ injuries if you cause an accident.
+Florida does not require bodily injury liability like most states, which is the coverage type that typically covers other peoples’ injuries if you cause an accident.

 Keep in mind that Florida’s minimum coverage limits for PIP and PDL are relatively low.
-A serious accident could easily cause more than $10,000 in property damage or $10,000 in medical expenses, so you might want to consider purchasing higher coverage limits to protect yourself financially.
+A serious accident could easily cause more than $10,000 in property damage or $10,000 in medical expenses, so many experts recommend purchasing higher coverage limits and bodily injury liability coverage to protect yourself financially.

 Florida’s minimum required insurance also does not cover damage to your vehicle.
 To cover damage to your vehicle if you cause an accident, you can choose to carry physical damage coverage, otherwise known as full coverage.
 You do not have to carry physical damage coverage to comply with Florida car insurance laws, but your lender may require it if you are financing or leasing your vehicle.
 Physical damage coverage includes these two types of coverage, both of which will include a deductible: